krislitman/satellite_challenge/README.md

 <ul>
   <li>
-    The **/stats** endpoint returns the minimum, maximum, and average altitude for the satellite over the last five minutes
+    The /stats end-point returns the minimum, maximum, and average altitude for the satellite over the last five minutes
   </li>
 </ul>